Chen Xiefen

-Chen Xiefen (Chinese: 陳擷芬; pinyin: chén xié fēn; Wade-Giles: ch'en hsieh fen; pen name: Chu‘nan nūzi; 1883 – 1923), a Chinese feminist, revolutionary and journalist of the Qing era, is regarded as one of the first progressive Chinese women to utilize the press to further women’s rights.
-From 1899 to 1903, Chen published Nübao (later renamed Nüxuebao), where she advocated for women's education, gender equality and economic independence.
-After her paper was banned in 1903, Chen Xiefen emigrated to Japan, where she briefly continued to print Nübao (now titled Nüxuebao).
+Chen Xiefen (Chinese: 陳擷芬; pinyin: chén xié fēn; Wade-Giles: ch'en hsieh fen; pen name: Chu‘nan nūzi; 1883 – 1923) was a Chinese feminist, revolutionary and journalist of the Qing era.
+She is regarded as one of the first progressive Chinese women to utilize the press to further women’s rights.
+From 1899 to 1903, Chen published Nübao magazine (later renamed Nüxuebao), where she advocated for women's education, gender equality and economic independence.
+After her magazine was banned in 1903, Chen Xiefen emigrated to Japan, where she briefly continued to print Nübao (now titled Nüxuebao).
 Chen Xiefen remained active in anti-Qing revolutionary circles until her fall from the public eye in 1911.

 Biography

 Early life

 Chen Xiefen was born in 1883 in Hengshan, Hunan Province, and was raised in Yanghu (currently Changzhou), Jiangsu Province.
 Chen Xiefen was born to a gentry-official family and was the oldest daughter of her household.
 Her father, Chen Fan (1860 – 1913), a demoted county magistrate and progressive intellectual, moved to Shanghai at the end of the 19th century.
 Upon settling in Shanghai, Chen Fan purchased and reformed the Subao (English: Jiangsu Daily) newspaper.
 Subao was a progressive, anti-Qing publication with radical intellectual Zhang Shizhao (1881 – 1973) as editor-in-chief.

 The publication of Nübao (English: Women’s Journal), China’s first paper aimed at women, began on July 24, 1898.
 In 1899, at sixteen years old, Chen Xiefen took over Nübao with her father’s encouragement and assistance.
 During her initial years of working at Nübao, Chen Xiefen was a student at the missionary-run McTyeire Home and School for Girls.
 She quickly gained widespread recognition amongst fellow progressives for her personal essay contributions to the newspaper.

 Between the years 1901 and 1902, Chen Xiefen aided her father and fellow reformists, including Cai Yuanpei (1868 – 1940), in the establishment of Aiguo nǚ xuexiao (English: Patriotic Girls' School).
 Aiguo nǚ xuexiao, which endorsed revolutionary activity, had an especially progressive and radical minded curriculum for the time.
 In early 1903, Chen Xiefen would form her own girls' school in Nübao's office.